-This document is intended for clinicians taking care of hospitalised adult and paediatric patients with severe acute respiratory infection (SARI) when an nCoV infection is suspected.
+This document is intended for clinicians taking care of hospitalised adult and paediatric patients of COVID - 19.
 It is not meant to replace clinical judgment or specialist consultation but rather to strengthen clinical management of these patients and provide to up-to-date guidance.
-Best practices for SARI including IPC and optimized supportive care for severely ill patients are essential.

-This document aims to provide clinicians with updated interim guidance on timely, effective, and safe supportive management of patients with nCoV and SARI, particularly those with critical illness.
-The recommendations in this document are derived from WHO publications.
+Best practices for COVID - 19 including IPC and optimized supportive care for severely ill patients are essential.
+This document aims to provide clinicians with updated interim guidance on timely, effective, and safe supportive management of patients with COVID - 19, particularly those with severe acute respiratory illness and critical ill